• Skip to primary navigation

 I used to share the same sentiments but have found that cassava flour is a great gluten free alternative and works well in this gluten free pumpkin muffins recipe.

-Pumpkin is one of my favourite vegetables because it has a beautiful bright orange hue and it's extremely healthy.
+Pumpkin is one of my favourite fruits because it has a beautiful bright orange hue and it's extremely healthy.

 Packed with vitamin A which is excellent for vision, the immune system and cell growth among other health benefits.